Singularities of the biextension metric for families of abelian varieties: Normlike functions

-that appear on the right hand side of the equality in Corollary \ref{explicitnorm}.
-We call such functions \emph{normlike} functions.
-We show that such functions have a well-defined recession function $\on{rec} \varphi$ with respect to the variables $x_j$, and we are able to calculate $\on{rec} \varphi$ explicitly.
-As it turns out, the function $\on{rec} \varphi$ is homogeneous of weight one in the variables $x_j$.
-In our main technical lemma Theorem \ref{thm:main_technical} we give bounds for the difference $\varphi - \on{rec} \varphi$ and, in the case where $k=1$, for the first and second order derivatives of $\varphi - \on{rec} \varphi$.
+We show that normlike functions $\varphi$ have a well-defined recession function $\on{rec}(\varphi)$ with respect to the variables $x_j$, and we are able to calculate $\on{rec} (\varphi)$ explicitly.
+In our main technical lemma Theorem \ref{thm:main_technical} we give bounds for the difference $\varphi - \on{rec} (\varphi)$ and, in the case where $k=1$, for the first and second order derivatives of $\varphi - \on{rec} (\varphi)$.
 The bound on the difference will be key to the proof of our first main result Theorem \ref{singbiext}, the bounds on the derivatives will be used in our proof of Theorem \ref{localint}.
-In section \ref{propertiesnormlike} we prove, among other things, that the recession functions $\on{rec} \varphi$ are convex.
+In section \ref{propertiesnormlike} we prove, among other things, that the recession functions $\on{rec}( \varphi)$ are convex.
 This will lead to the effectivity statement in Theorem \ref{theorem:effectivity}.